 before applying the finish, or color coat.

-mechanical key for the brown coat, but increases
+provides a mechanical key for the brown coat,

 the suction.
 The idea